MinePRL vs PearlHash — the 2026 fee showdown (4.4% vs 10%)

 Fee: 4.4% vs 10%

-This is a real gap, not a rounding difference.
+This is the real gap, not a rounding difference.
 PearlHash's 10% fee is more than double MinePRL's 4.4%.
-On the same gross earnings, you keep noticeably more on MinePRL.
-Fees can change — the live figures are in the visual above and on /pools — but as of 2026 this is the single biggest fee spread between two active PEARL pools.
+On the same gross earnings you keep noticeably more on MinePRL.
+Fees can change — the live figures are in the visual above and on /pools — but as of 2026 this is the single biggest fee spread between two active PEARL pools, and with the minimum-payout gap now closed it's the number that decides this match-up.

-This is the decider for most people.
-MinePRL has no minimum — balances settle per epoch regardless of size.
-PearlHash pays only above ~100 PRL, auto-distributed each epoch once you cross the threshold.
+This used to be the decider — and it no longer is.
+MinePRL has no minimum: balances settle per epoch regardless of size.
+PearlHash dropped its minimum from ~100 PRL to ~1 PRL in May 2026, auto-distributed each epoch once you cross the (now tiny) threshold.
 Consequences:

 Payout scheme

 MinePRL runs PPLNS (payouts from real blocks the pool finds, weighted by recent shares).
 PearlHash uses an epoch-based auto payout above its minimum.
 Neither is "better" in the abstract — PPLNS shares block-luck variance; epoch-based is a fixed settlement cadence.
-The fee and minimum dominate this match-up far more than the scheme.
+With the minimum gap closed, the fee dominates this match-up far more than the scheme or the (now negligible) minimums.

 Transparency note